adyoussef/adyoussef.github.io/content/authors/admin/_index.md

 bio: My research interests include generative modeles, probalistic modeling, and there application in science and outside.

 # Interests to show in About widget
-interests:
+#interests:
-  - Deep Learning for Science
+#  - Deep Learning for Science
-  - Deep Learning Reasoning
+#  - Deep Learning Reasoning
-  - Interdisciplinary Research
+#  - Interdisciplinary Research

 # Education to show in About widget
 education: